AguilaMike/mapBox-Angular17/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

+## Steps
+1. Clone .env.template to .env
+2. Fill in all variables
+3. Create angular enviroments `ng g enviroments`
+4. Run `npm run envs`

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` if you like to copy tour enviroments execute `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding